-Monthly Reporting/Check-In: Communicate with Beginning Farmer Program Coordinator once per month to update on the progress of the mentorship.
-Complete quarterly evaluations to update NOFA/Mass on the progress of your mentorship.
+Quarterly Reporting/Check-In: Communicate with Beginning Farmer Program Coordinator once per season to update on the progress of the mentorship.
+Complete bi-annual evaluations to update NOFA/Mass on the progress of your mentorship.

 Program Cost: $200, NOFA/Mass Membership required.
 To become a NOFA/Mass member and see all the benefits that membership offers, visit www.nofamass.org/membership.

 “A mentee who has specific learning goals and/or is someone who wants to explore another perspective into their individual farming interests.”

 - Recommendation from previous participant

 Beginning Farmers who have some farming experience and are interested in deepening their knowledge or pursuing specific goals related to their agricultural career should apply.
 Applicants do not need to have access to land or an established farm business to apply.